June 26, 2020 Updated on November 30, 2021 3 min read

 Some of the more common potentially allergenic foods include peanuts, cow milk, egg, tree nuts, wheat, soy, fish, and shellfish.
 If your baby is between 4-6 months and has tolerated a few low allergenic foods well (such as sweet potato, carrot, and banana), you can move forward with introducing potentially allergenic foods.

 According to the American Academy of Allergy, Asthma, and Immunology, it's best not to wait to introduce these foods as delaying introduction may increase a baby’s risk of developing allergies.
 However, if your little one has an established food allergy or suspected food allergy, mild to moderate eczema despite treatment, or a sibling with peanut allergy, it’s best to consult with your baby’s health professional prior to the introduction of potentially allergenic foods.

 Goat milk protein is naturally easier to digest than cow milk protein, which may make goat milk foods an ideal first food for your little one*.
-Our Snack Puffs with Goat Cheese and Organic Goat Milk Porridges may be great options for food introduction and our Goat Milk Toddler Formula may be a nutritious cow milk alternative for toddlers.
+Our Snack Puffs with Goat Cheese are a great option for food introduction and our Goat Milk Toddler Formula may be a nutritious cow milk alternative for toddlers.

 First Foods is a series of blogs looking into several core principles to help guide families when introducing new foods.